ybriffa/docs/pages/cloud/dedicated/kernel_update/guide.en-sg.md

 section: 'Advanced use'
 ---

-**Last updated 07/08/2018**
+**Last updated 03rd August 2018**

 ## Objective

-[OVH Dedicated Servers](https://www.ovh.com/sg/dedicated-servers/){.external} are easily able to boot into a Linux operating system using an updated kernel with the netboot startup system.
+[OVH Dedicated Servers](https://www.ovh.co.uk/dedicated_servers/){.external} are easily able to boot into a Linux operating system using an updated kernel with the netboot startup system.
 However, it's best practice to update the kernel on the local machine.

+## What is a Kernel?

+A Kernel is a low-level system that's responsible for interfacing the Operating System and Applications with the physical hardware of the server.
+The kernel also allows used for sharing processes.

 **This guide will show you how to update the kernel for distributions that use an OVH core.**

 > [!warning]
 >
-> By default, all system snapshots offered on [OVH Dedicated Servers](https://www.ovh.com/sg/dedicated-servers/){.external} use an optimised OVH core.
+> By default, all system snapshots offered on [OVH Dedicated Servers](https://www.ovh.co.uk/dedicated_servers/){.external} use an optimised OVH core.
 If you have replaced these snapshots with your own distribution, please refer to your distribution’s official documentation.
 >

 > [!primary]